Buying a Used Piano? What to Look For. Buyer Beware.

 6. Avoid placing your piano by a window, draft or heat such as a floor furnace.

-7. To protect wood or carpet floors, place a"coaster" under each leg as shown in the photo.
+7. To protect wood or carpet floors, place a furniture coaster under each leg as shown in the photo above.

 8. Have your piano tuned at least twice a year and more if it is used regularly.